MarcelGarus/server/blog/2026-01-13 compact-structs.md

 </script>
 ```

-You should be able to edit the code and see the memory layout update live (the code area only supports opaque types and structs).
+You should be able to edit the code and see the memory layout update live.

 ## Big Picture